f5devcentral/f5-professional-services/examples/ansible-playbooks/rseries_host_build/readme.md

 ####################################################

-The following is configured with this playbook Hostname
+The following is configured with this playbook, Hostname,
-  Banner
+  Banner,
-  MOTD
+  MOTD,
-  DNS
+  DNS,
-  NTP
+  NTP,
-  Remote Logging
+  Remote Logging,
-  Portgroup Speeds
+  Portgroup Speeds,
-  Vlans
+  Vlans,
-  Interfaces to Vlans
+  Interfaces to Vlans,
-  LAGs
+  LAGs,
-  Interfaces to LAGs
+  Interfaces to LAGs,
-  LACP on LAGs
+  LACP on LAGs,
-  SNMP Allow List
+  SNMP Allow List,
-  SNMP Location
+  SNMP Location,
-  SNMP Community
+  SNMP Community,
-  SNMP Security View
+  SNMP Security View,
-  SNMP Traps
+  SNMP Traps,
-  SNMP Target
+  SNMP Target,

   Modify json files with your site information and run the playbook